PaperBench: Evaluating AI's Ability to Replicate AI Research

 $3,325 program fee includes computational resources and infrastructure for ML research.
 Scholarships available for qualified applicants.

 We are committed to making our program accessible to all students, regardless of their financial background.
 To this end, we offer a limited number of financial aid scholarships.
 Scholarships are available to students who face significant financial hardship.
 Families with an annual income below $70,000 USD are given priority.
-Applicants need to provide a brief statement explaining their financial situation and need for support.
-Merit: Additionally, we offer a limited number of merit scholarships open to any interested applicants.
-This scholarship is highly competitive.
+Merit-based scholarships are also available for exceptional applicants.
+Financial aid applications can be submitted through the application portal.

 Phase 1